 Bananas are rich in potassium, vitamin C, and fibre while oats are also fibre-rich and a good source of iron.
 These chewy cookies alone would be great to grab and go for a quick breakfast or snack.

-If you don’t have ripe bananas, a quick trick is to place the banana on a cooking sheet as the oven is preheating and let the skin brown and in the oven as it heats up.
+TIP: If you don’t have ripe bananas, a quick trick is to place the banana on a cooking sheet as the oven is preheating and let the skin brown and in the oven as it heats up.
 The bananas will soften and make it easier to mash up.

 If you have more time, you can ripen the bananas by baking them at 300 degrees F. on a parchment-lined baking sheet for 30 minutes so the skin gets completely black and the bananas get really soft and sweet.

 How do you make Banana Oatmeal Sandwich Cookies with Peanut Butter Cocoa Filling?